As Maduro cracks down, Venezuela legislators see intimidation

 Further arrests could cripple the functioning of the legislature, which has been a crucial part of the opposition’s strategy to unseat Maduro amid a hyperinflationary economic collapse that has fueled an exodus of millions of citizens.

+A senior U.S. administration official said on Friday that the U.S. government had seen its contacts with Venezuelan military officials surge since the attempted uprising.
+Officials had also been in touch with the former head of Venezuela’s SEBIN intelligence service, who broke with Maduro last week and left the country, to offer support, the official said.

-Luis Florido, one of the lawmakers accused of treason, said in a social media that he left for neighboring Colombia to avoid possible for arrest.
+Luis Florido, one of the lawmakers accused of treason, said in a social media post that he left for neighboring Colombia to avoid possible arrest.

 “I consulted with many of my friends before leaving the country, and they all told me I should not let them catch me, that I should not give a trophy to the regime,” Florido said.

+“We have been in contact with General Cristopher,” the U.S. administration official said, speaking on condition of anonymity to a small group of reporters, noting that conversations continue.

+The official said Cristopher was instrumental in releasing opposition politician Leopoldo Lopez, who emerged from house arrest on April 30 to join Guaido and has since taken refuge in the Spanish ambassador’s residence in Caracas to avoid arrest.

-Earlier, lawmaker Maria Martinez posted a photo on social networks of a graffiti message she said was painted on her house on Thursday night that read “We’re going after the deputy.”
+Earlier on Friday, lawmaker Maria Martinez posted a photo on social networks of a graffiti message she said was painted on her house on Thursday night that read “We’re going after the deputy.”

 The message was signed with the word “colectivos,” which in Venezuela refers to armed pro-government gangs that opposition activists accuse of leading intimidation campaigns against Maduro’s critics.

 Five other legislators said similar messages had been painted on their homes or the homes of family members.
 Three legislators said intelligence vehicles were circling their homes or homes of their family members.

 The information ministry did not immediately reply to a request for comment.